Detailed guides to painful problems, treatments & more

 Voiner and White reported that “consistent evidence that common forms of Physical Activity (walking, running, and certain recreational sports) are not related to structural progression of knee osteoarthritis, and can be safely recommended to patients with, or at risk, for knee osteoarthritis.”

-This enormous meta-analysis concludes that exercise is a modestly effective treatment for hip/knee arthritis:
+This enormous meta-analysis concludes that exercise is a modestly effective treatment for hip/knee arthritis in the short term:

 Exercise has similar effects on pain and function to that of oral NSAIDs and paracetamol.
 Given its excellent safety profile, exercise should be given more prominence in clinical care, especially in older people with comorbidity or at higher risk of adverse events related to NSAIDs and paracetamol.